-Our daughter coined these “Grizzly Bear Muffins” and I thought it was so cute that I had to go with it.
+Our kid has coined these “Grizzly Bear Muffins,” and I thought it was so cute that I had to go with it.

 I started out wanting to create a homemade version of these.
 We call them “brownie muffins” and they’re a favorite around here.
 I love that it gets flaxseeds in all their healthy glory into my picky-eater of a kiddo.
 I ended up at this recipe from The Pastry Affair and, using that as a starting point, went from there.

 I’ll be honest, the end result is nothing like the store-bought Chocolate Brownie muffins that I was trying to replicate.
 These are more tender and cake-y – almost like cupcakes for breakfast (without the frosting) if I’m being honest.
 But they’ve become a family favorite just as they are, Bridget Jones-style, so I thought it was high time I shared them with y’all!

 Do you remember the Life Cereal commercial about Mikey?
 “He won’t eat it – he hates everything … HE LIKES IT!
 HEY MIKEY!”
 Quite honestly, our kid is a bit of a Mikey.
 An entirely lovable Mikey but a Mikey nonetheless.
 And she LOVES these tender chocolate oat muffins.
 Which means, I think, there is likely not anyone in the whole wide world who won’t like them.